sogeuni/contents/abs/commands/system-and-administrative-commands.md

 ## groups

 Lists the current user and the groups she belongs to.
-This corresponds to the [[internal-variables#^GROUPSREF|$GROUPS]] internal variable, but gives the group names, rather than the numbers.
+This corresponds to the [[another-look-at-variables#^GROUPSREF|$GROUPS]] internal variable, but gives the group names, rather than the numbers.

 ```bash
 bash$ groups